SEGH/google-scripts/README.md

 Modify name in html message.

 Must have a groups of contacts that matches the getContactGroup argument.
+Add zoomLink, timeZone, day, and time custom fields to contacts.
 The function will draft an email for every contact in that group.

 Add a time-based trigger to automatically run function at chosen time.
 Update draft email for specific date as needed.